-Although grooming dogs can be physically hard work and challenging at times it is a very rewarding job that gives you a great deal of satisfaction.
+Although grooming dogs can be physically hard work and challenging at times it is a very rewarding career that can give you a great deal of job satisfaction.

 You should have great attention to detail and be able to cope with the physical demands of the job.
 Many dog groomers work alone, often having their own business so the motivation to succeed in the profession is vital.